CMSgov/hospital-price-transparency/examples/README.md

 #### Additional Notes
-* To view the raw CSV file, select “Raw” at the top of the example.
+* To view the raw CSV file, select “Code” at the top of the example.
 * The CSV examples present the data headers in row three in an order that differs from the CSV templates.
 Changing the order of the data headers will not generate a deficiency.